andreitdr/SethDiscordBot/README.md

 ## Plugins
-- Some plugins can be found in [this repo](https://github.com/andreitdr/SethPlugins).
+- Plugins can be found in [this repo](https://github.com/andreitdr/SethPlugins).
+- The source code for this plugins can be found in the [Plugins](./Plugins) folder.

 Plugin Types:
 1. Commands